Texas shooting at Santa Fe High School kills 10, injures 10

 At that point, Roberds said, he told himself, "Oh my God, this is not fake.
 This is actually happening."

-Roberds said additional gun-control measures are not needed, citing the need for defense against intruders.
+Roberds said he doesn't think additional gun-control measures are needed, citing the need for defense against intruders.

 "What are you going to do if some guy comes in your house and points a gun at you?
 You can't do nothing with a knife," he said.